 Something to ask your wedding photographer.

-Full-time wedding photographers typically do not have a day time job, and so have that time to edit photos.
+Full-time wedding photographers typically do not have a day-time job, and so have that time to edit photos.
 Part-time photographers often do have day-time jobs, which takes up that possible editing time.
 Another major factor is their lifestyle.
 Does your photographer have kids?
 Are they the primary caregiver?
 Do they volunteer?
 This takes up a big chunk of their time as well.
 If your wedding is happening during peak season (June, July, August, September), the return time will likely be later due to the amount of weddings each photographer is editing.
 Wedding photographers with a fast turnaround may also have an assistant or business partner to help with their editing process.

 Look at your wedding contract closely that you’ve signed or will be signing with your photographer.
 It should say somewhere in there the approximate wait time for the return on your images.
 If it does not, definitely talk one on one with your photographer about this.
 They will give you the honest answer.

-As a courtesy, I send about eighty images to my couples within seven days of their wedding date as sneak peaks.
+As a courtesy, I send about fifty images to my couples within seven days of their wedding date as sneak peaks.
 I select a number of images throughout the day to show them an abbreviated story.
 I do this so you have something to post on your social media about, and importantly, so you can send thank you cards with a picture or two in them if you want.

 I hope you found this helpful and will talk to your wedding photographer about expected delivery time of your photographs!